Strategic consultative selling model: The 2023 guideBy Alayna Moxness

 The conversation: Ask

-If we go back to the doctor example, the doctor asks what symptoms the patient is experiencing.
-In consultative selling, it’s the same concept.
-You’re trying to figure out where the pain point(s) lay.
-Start by asking questions based on research of the lead that are relevant to the products you sell such as:
+In our doctor’s office example, the doctor asks what symptoms the patient is experiencing.
+The same concept translates to consultative sales.
+You, as the salesperson, are trying to figure out what the prospect’s pain points are.
+Start by asking questions based on your research of the lead that are relevant to the products you sell.
+For example:

-The first question is directly related to the inbound lead nurturing you achieved through BoFu content.
-They have given you an indication about what their problems may be, which makes your job that much easier.
+The first consultative sales question is directly related to the inbound lead nurturing you achieved through the creation of BoFu content.
+They have given you an indication of what their problems may be by downloading a case study related to their area of concern, which makes your job that much easier.

-The second question is all about showing a genuine interest in the company.
-Build trust by giving a compliment based on the data collected in the research stage.
+The second consultative sales question is all about showing a genuine interest in the company.
+You can establish trust and goodwill by giving a compliment based on the data collected in the research stage, and leave an opening for the prospect to open up and offer more valuable insights.
 This step should be all about having a conversation.
 The questions should all flow so the prospect feels like they can open up to you.

 Next steps: Solve

 We’ve talked a lot about the importance of asking consultative sales questions, but it’s also key that you embrace your role as a listener throughout the conversation.
 When using consultative selling techniques you want to pick up as much information as you can about your prospect’s situation so that you can provide the most useful solutions.